fed4iot/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_FaceRecognition/README.md

 ### The Camera System
 - Connects to a CSI (Camera Serial Interface) Camera.
-The current implementation uses CV2 to capture video from a camera attached to a Jetson Nano board.
+The current implementation uses CV2 to capture video from a camera attached to a NVIDIA Jetson Nano board.
 - Undistorts, compresses to jpeg, and scales down each video frame.
 - Sends each new video frame to the CameraSensor TV via an HTTP POST request to the TV's ``/framesinput`` API.

 The Camera System is currently implemented as a python script responsible for compression and HTTP communication, which is called [camerasensor-to-http.py](../ThingVisor_CameraSensor/jetbot_scripts/camerasensor-to-http.py).
 It, in turn, imports a python module, which is responsible for video capture, and is called [camera_mod.py](../ThingVisor_CameraSensor/jetbot_scripts/camera_mod.py).
-Both can be found in the scripts folder of the CameraSensor TV.
+Both can be found in the jetbot_scripts folder of the CameraSensor TV.

 ### The CameraSensor ThingVisor